 Dramatic Lifestyle Changes

 It’s normal for kids to grow away from toy trucks and Barbie dolls, but if your teen starts to go dark or too lackadaisical, it’s time to have a chat.
 Teens with drug or alcohol addiction problems often adopt styles that exhibit that influence in their lives.
 Their bedrooms become dark holes where they spend much of their time when they’re not at school or with newfound “friends.”
-Their tastes in music often morph into tunes with lyrics more related to drug and alcohol use, which is also reflected in their choice of clothing.
+Their tastes in music often morphs into tunes with lyrics more related to drug and alcohol use, which is also reflected in their choice of clothing.

 Sudden and Excessive Use of Perfume